Undertaking higher degree research with the Australian Rivers Institute

 Repairing land and water systems

-- Nutrient and pesticide retention in restored wetlands: can restoration recover lost ecosystem services - Dr Fernanda Adame
+- Nutrient processing and carbon sequestration in restored wetlands: can restoration recover lost ecosystem services - Dr Fernanda Adame

 - Characterising dissolved organic matter in catchments and how they affect aquatic ecosystems - Professor Michele Burford